(Note: For a plaintext PDF version of this post, click here.)

-I know the ins and outs of SFF.
-I’m amazing at worldbuilding, character backstories and dialogue, big picture plot, and zooming in on pacing issues.
+For the less everyday bland and more pertinently fantastical: I know the ins and outs of fantasy.
+I’m amazing at worldbuilding, character backstories and dialogue, big picture plot, action scenes, and zooming in on pacing issues.
 Also got a keen eye for the line-by-line (sentence flow, readability, nitpicky line edits, etc).
 I can easily see when your characters aren’t behaving the way they should, and when you’ve gone soft and really need to make them suffer more.
 Suffering builds character!

 Double-plus, I’m a two-time former PW mentee with three previous mentors.
 If you do the math, that’s four mentors worth of wisdom for the price of one!
 You’d be a fool to pass that up.
 A FOOL!
 That, and it means I’ve been in your shoes and know with excruciating clarity how tough this whole process can be.

 Triple-plus, I’m fun.
 That’ll make all the darling-killing and angst-revising (slightly) more bearable.
 Maybe.

 Wait, I can’t say that’s a good reason either?

 Anyway.
 I’m sure I’ve forgotten something on the list or haven’t clarified well enough, but I’d be more than happy to answer any questions you have.
 Best way to reach me is via Twitter at @imbarnes or simply commenting on this post.

 - Mia P. Manansala and Kellye Garrett (Accepts NA)

 - Rochelle Karina (Accepts NA)

 - Ren Hutchings (Accepts NA)